-Room 1: This chamber has several chairs and tables in it.
+AREA 1: This chamber has several chairs and tables in it.
 The brass doors are closed.
-The door to Room 2 is locked from the outside.
+The door to Area 2 is locked from the outside.

-Room 2: This room once housed four dozen goblins.
+AREA 2: This room once housed four dozen goblins.
 There are bunks lining the walls.
-The room is cluttered with the debris they left behind; opened lock boxes, blankets and cloaks, broken weapons, dishes and cups, etc. A were-winter wolf/goblin is in here hiding amongst the debris.
+The room is cluttered with the debris they left behind; opened lock boxes, blankets and cloaks, broken weapons, dishes and cups, etc.

+A were-winter wolf/goblin is in here hiding amongst the debris.
 The goblin who was turned many years ago, was caught some time back and locked up in here and then forgotten.
 It slinks around and hides close to the door once it is aware someone is trying to enter the room.
 It hopes to escape this room rather than fight (even though it is ravenous).
 As such, the were-thing attempts to hide from the party.
 It then tries to dart through the door and out into the hall.
 If it must, it attacks a character to knock them down or get them out of its way before escaping into the rooms beyond.

 Once it is free, and regroups, it returns to stalk the characters.
 It does so only if they appear at all vulnerable.
 It tries to catch one party member unawares.
-The wear-thing does not enter Dungeon Area 8.
+The were-thing does not enter Dungeon Area 8.
 If the characters do so, it then leaves the complex and attempts to get off the mountain.
+If a character is bitten by the were-winter wolf, lycanthropy can be transmitted as standard; such characters become werewolves, only while in wolf form they have snow-white fur and also gain the cold breath ability of winter wolves, dealing 3d8 damage with a conbased save DC.